storybookjs/marko/docs/writing-stories/introduction.md

 A story captures the rendered state of a UI component.
 It’s a function that returns a component’s state given a set of arguments.

-Storybook uses the generic term arguments (args for short) when talking about React’s `props`, Vue’s `slots`, Angular’s `@input`, and other similar concepts.
+Storybook uses the generic term arguments (args for short) when talking about React’s `props`, Vue’s `props`, Angular’s `@Input`, and other similar concepts.

 ## Where to put stories